abhishek3550/Text-summarization/README.md

-# Text-summarization
+# Text Summarization and Emotion Analysis Web Application

-Developed a web application using Django for text summarization and emotion analysis.
+This web application is designed for text summarization and emotion analysis, built using Django.
+It allows users to input text or PDF files, and through advanced Natural Language Processing (NLP) techniques, it provides concise summaries.
+Additionally, the application performs emotion analysis on these summaries, identifying emotions such as joy, sadness, anger, and more.

-• Allows input as either text or PDF files for summarization and analysis.
+# Features

-• Utilizes NLP techniques to provide concise summaries of the input content.
+Multiple Input Formats: Users can input either text or PDF files for summarization and analysis.

-• Performs emotion analysis on the generated summaries to identify emotions like joy, sadness, anger, etc.
+Text Summarization: Utilizes NLP techniques to generate concise summaries of the input content.

-• Provides the option to choose the desired summary length or compression ratio.
+Emotion Analysis: Identifies emotions like joy, sadness, anger, etc., in the generated summaries.

-• Integrates translation APIs to support multi-language translation of the summarized text.
+Customizable Summary Length: Users can choose the desired summary length or compression ratio.

-• Implements text-to-speech (TTS) functionality to enable users to hear the summaries in their preferred language.
+Multi-Language Translation: Integrates translation APIs to support translation of the summarized text into multiple languages.

-• Allows users to download the summarized text in the original or translated language.
+Text-to-Speech (TTS): Users can hear the summaries in their preferred language with text-to-speech functionality.

-• Provides output options in plain text, PDF, or Word documents.
+Downloadable Outputs: Summarized text can be downloaded in original or translated language, with options for plain text, PDF, or Word documents.

-• Offers a user-friendly web interface for easy interaction with the application.
+User-Friendly Interface: The web interface is designed for ease of use, making interaction with the application simple and intuitive.

-• Ensures compliance with API usage guidelines and prioritizes user privacy and data security.
+Privacy and Security: Ensures compliance with API usage guidelines and prioritizes user privacy and data security.